 |

-On April 12, 1945, President Franklin D. Roosevelt suffered a fatal stroke while posing for the unfinished portrait at the Little White House.
-To commemorate FDR's legacy,there will be a guest speaker, military band, and color guard ceremony.
+Senator Raphael Warnock will be the guest speaker during this annual ceremony honoring FDR.
+On April 12, 1945, President Franklin D. Roosevelt suffered a fatal stroke while posing for the "unfinished portrait" at the Little White House.
+To commemorate his legacy, we will also have a military band and color guard.
 Free admission until 12:30 p.m., then $7.50-$13.
 706-655-5870.

 View Event Details